astrotars/stream-crm-lead-chat/README.md

 ![](images/zendesk-add-access-token.png)

-5. Copy value of the access token, which you will need to configure your backend communication with zendesk.
+5. Copy the access token, which you will need to configure your backend communication with Zendesk.

 ![](images/zendesk-access-token-example.png)

-You will update the backend with this Zendesk OAuth Token as explained in the next section.

-### Registering and Configuring Stream

-The React.js is already configured to present the user form and to interact with the backend.
-No code modifications is required.
-The frontend application code is composed in the [App.js](frontend/App.js).

-There are three references that you need to provide in a .env file to make the application function:
-- STREAM_API_KEY
-- STREAM_API_SECRET
-- ZENDESK_CRM_TOKEN

-You can create an .env file from the .env.example and provide the credentials and/or tokens that are required.
+### Register the App with Stream to get an API Key and Secret

-In order to get these credentials, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/).
+To get the Stream API Key and API Secret, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/).

 ![](images/stream-dashboard-button.png)